Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Overview of tested simulation codes

 \subsection{Imp}

-Imp is a new implicit Monte Carlo (IMC) thermal radiative transfer simulation code~\cite{Brantley2019} which implements the standard IMC algorithm for time- and frequency-dependent x-ray radiative transfer as defined by Fleck and Cummings~\cite{fleck1971implicit}.
-Imp is used to model thermal radiative transfer for ICF and high energy density experiments.
+Imp is a new implicit Monte Carlo (IMC) thermal photon transport simulation code~\citep{Brantley2019} which implements the standard IMC algorithm for time- and frequency-dependent x-ray photon transport as defined by Fleck and Cummings~\citep{fleck1971implicit}.
 Some general features of Imp include photon sources, effective photon scattering, thermal photon emission, photon opacities, and source tilting.
 Imp supports multiple mesh geometries and implements multiple parallel algorithms including MPI, OpenMP, and GPU parallelism.

-The test problem used for the energy study is a half-hohlraum, a simplified 2D hohlraum simulation modeling thermal radiative transfer in a geometry motivated by laser-driven radiation-hydrodynamics experiments.
-This is further defined in Yee\etal~\cite{yee2021new}.
+The test problem used for the energy study is a half-hohlraum, a simplified 2D hohlraum simulation modeling photon transport in a geometry motivated by laser-driven radiation-hydrodynamics experiments.
+This is further defined in~\cite{yee2021new}.